Ensembling Off-the-shelf Models for GAN Training: Evaluation

-\lblsec{appendix-3} We measure FID using \texttt{clean-fid} library~\cite{cleanfid} with $50$k generated samples and complete training dataset as the reference distribution in all our experiments similar to StyleGAN2-ADA~\cite{stylegan2ada} except \textsc{LSUN Church}.
-For \textsc{LSUN Church} we use 50k randomly sampled real images as reference distribution following the evaluation setting of StyleGAN2~\cite{stylegan2}.
-For low-shot 100-300 sample setting we compute FID and KID with 5k generated samples and full available real dataset as the reference following DiffAugment~\cite{diffaug}.
-In addition to FID metric reported in the main paper, we report in \reftbl{few-shot-training-vary-pr} and \reftbl{full-dataset-pr}, precision and recall metrics~\cite{improvedprecisionrecall} for \textsc{FFHQ}, \textsc{LSUN Cat}, and \textsc{LSUN Church} experiments with varying training sample size.
-We observe that our method improves the recall metric in all cases and has similar or better precision, particularly in limited sample settings.
+\lblsec{appendix-3} We measure FID using \texttt{clean-fid} library~\cite{cleanfid} with $50$k generated samples and complete training dataset as the reference distribution in all our experiments similar to StyleGAN2-ADA~\cite{stylegan2ada} except in low-shot setting.
+For low-shot 100-400 sample setting we compute FID and KID with 5k generated samples and full available real dataset as the reference following DiffAugment~\cite{diffaug}.
+In addition to the FID metric reported in the main paper, we report in \reftbl{few-shot-training-vary-pr} and \reftbl{full-dataset-pr}, precision and recall metrics~\cite{improvedprecisionrecall} for \textsc{FFHQ} and \textsc{LSUN} experiments with varying training sample size and full-dataset.
+We observe that our method improves the recall metric in all cases and has similar or better precision, particularly in the limited sample settings.
+Recent studies~\cite{kynkaanniemi2022role,morozov2020self} suggest reporting FID metrics in different feature spaces, in order to avoid ``attacking'' the evaluation metric.
+As such, we also report FID, but using the feature space of a self-supervised model trained on ImageNet via SwAV~\cite{morozov2020self}, in \reftbl{swav_eval} to \reftbl{swav_eval4}, and observe consistent improvements.
+Moreover, as shown in \reftbl{few-shot-training-vary} and \reftbl{multiscale}, when using CLIP (which is not trained on ImageNet) or using DINO (a self-supervised method that does not require ImageNet labels) in our vision-aided training, we also improve FID scores. \reftbl{few-shot-afhq-all} shows the results on progressive addition of vision-aided discriminator on \textsc{MetFaces} and AFHQ.